parkerduckworth/diskfrisk/README.md

 ## Here is a short explanation of how to execute commands, with examples:

-To use the following example commands verbatim, compile diskfrisk.c to an executble and set it to $PATH.
-Otherwise, execute commands with `./a.out` or `./frisk`
+To use the following example commands verbatim, compile with `gcc diskfrisk.c main.c -o <path>/frisk` and set it to $PATH.
+Otherwise, execute commands with `./a.out` or `./frisk`.

 If no flags present, your machine's entire file tree is searched, by exact match.